-Have you gained weight from all those hours at the office, perhaps eating from the vending machine or break room?
-Have your company health checkups revealed that your cholesterol is high or that you’re at risk for type 2 diabetes?
-If you’re worried about your health but don’t know how to change your diet because you’re a busy executive, we’ve got the details for you on the best solution to resolving your health issues.
+Whatever the reason, if you’re worried about your health but don’t know how to change your diet because you’re a busy executive, we’ve got some great ideas for you on the easiest ways to get quick results and start resolving your health issues.

 Take care of your health to be the best executive you can be.
 Eat high fiber low carb foods.

 By eating high fiber and low carb foods, you can manage both your expanding waistline and your health no matter how many hours you spend pinned behind your desk.

 Keep reading to find out how high fiber low carb foods benefit you.
 Plus, discover which high fiber low carb foods to add to your diet to start the change toward your best health!

 Why sedentary people need high fiber low carb foods?

 - Executives like yourself by default lead a less active lifestyle.